mvle/scheduler-plugins/kep/399-sysched-scoring/README.md

 ## Summary

 We propose the use of pod placement as a way to improve the security of nodes in a cluster.
 Specifically, we propose a new scheduler scoring plugin (SySched) that enables the ranking of feasible nodes based on the relative risks of pods' system call usage.
-Key to this risk calculation is the Extraneous System Call (ExS) metric -- a metric defined by us -- which measures the amount of excess system call a pod is exposed to on a given node.
+Key to this risk calculation is the Extraneous System Call (ExS) metric &mdash; a metric defined by us &mdash; which measures the amount of excess system call a pod is exposed to on a given node.
 The benefits of this approach are the following:

-1. reduce the number of victim pods that can be impacted by a "bad" pod, where a "bad" pod has one or more vulnerable system calls to exploit its host kernel.
+1. reduce the number of victim pods that can be impacted by a "bad" pod, where a "bad" pod uses one or more system calls that are vulnerable and potentially exploitable to compromise the host kernel
 2. reduce the number of nodes in a cluster that can be impacted by a "bad" pod
-3. minimizes the "excess" system calls a pod may experience during its lifecycle, hence reduces needed system calls on a node, which in turns reduces the attack surface areas of a node.
+3. minimizes the "excess" system calls a pod may experience during its lifecycle, hence reduces needed system calls on a node, which in turns reduces the attack surface areas of a node

 ## Motivation